boto/boto3/docs/source/guide/migrationpy3.rst

 If you're unable to upgrade to Python 3
 ---------------------------------------

-It may be that you're unable to upgrade to Python 3, for example f you have a large project that's heavily dependent on syntax or features that no longer work as desired in Python 3.
+It may be that you're unable to upgrade to Python 3, for example if you have a large project that's heavily dependent on syntax or features that no longer work as desired in Python 3.
 It's also possible that you need to postpone the Python transition while you finish updates to your code.